-I am a Wellington based artist and poet and the author of two books of my paintings and poems "Where Music Lives" and "Laughter and Magic Shoes" a gold medal winner in an international award competition based in the USA.
+I am a Wellington based artist and poet and the author of two books of my paintings and poems "Where Music Lives" and the international award winning "Laughter and Magic Shoes".

-I was born in Santiago, Chile, of Hungarian parents.
-We immigrated to New Zealand when I was a child and this beautiful, welcoming country became our home.
-Although mainly self taught as an artist I received tuition in earlier years from my grandmother, a trained and gifted artist, craftsperson and poet in her own right.
+I was born in Chile of Hungarian parents, we immigrated to New Zealand when I was a child and this beautiful, welcoming country became our home.
+Although mainly self taught as an artist I received tuition in earlier years from my grandmother, a trained and highly gifted artist, craftsperson and poet.

-My professional life has been diverse - roles in senior management (Human Resources) in the corporate world, years as a business consultant, but always painting whenever possible.
-Eventually, following a very powerful inner prompt, I have up my business career to focus on art and opened a studio gallery.
+My professional life has been diverse - senior roles in the corporate world, years as a business consultant, but always painting and writing poetry whenever possible.
+Eventually the call of the creative became too strong and I stepped away from my business career to focus on art and open a studio gallery.

-My work is inspired by people - relationships, emotions, spirituality, the journey of life in all its complexities, challenges and joys, our connection with mother earth.
+My work is inspired by people - relationships, emotions, the search for meaning and belonging, the journey of life in all its complexities, challenges and joys, our connection with mother earth.
 I love colour, design, bold lines and folk art traditions, especially Hungarian.

 I draw the inspiration for my paintings from the human quest to find truth and meaning within the self and within life.